christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 And a smaller change is much easier to understand, review and approve.
 We all benefit from that.
 Breaking things up into multiple PRs goes along nicely with that, too.
-Even though I didn't go in-depth in this article, I spent a lot of time writing tests.
+Furthermore and even though I didn't go in-depth in this article, I spent a lot of time writing tests.
-Those tests are really important and not just a side-gig you slap onto the "real" code.
+Those tests are really important and not just a side-gig you slap onto the *"real"* code.
-They enable the maintainers to check things still work as they should when new code comes along and you might have gone somewhere else.
+They enable the maintainers to check things still work as they should when new code comes along and you might have left the project.

 And lastly, of course, the Forgejo maintainers are absolutely amazing.
-Especially [Earl Warren](https://codeberg.org/earl-warren) did a great job helping me on my journey.
+Especially [Earl Warren](https://codeberg.org/earl-warren) did a lovely job helping me on my journey.
+Thank you!

 ## P.S.
 I created the talk [Contributing to Forgejo](https://present.chris-besch.com/2025_11_21_ibm_forgejo/) around this article.